Installing BDsensor-m-m

 Recv: x:open y:open z:open

-If z min is not open, check your configuration for #define Z_MAX_ENDSTOP_HIT_STATE HIGH.
+If z min is not open, check your configuration. #define Z_MAX_ENDSTOP_HIT_STATE HIGH

-- Manually move the Z-axis down until the nozzle touches the bed.
+- Manually move the Z axis down until the nozzle is close to the bed.

 - Send

 M102 S-2.
 The return value should be 0.00mm.
-Then send M119 again, and you should see the z endstop is now triggered.
+Then send M119 again.
+You should see that the z endstop is now triggered.

 Send: M119